 Getting Help

 Addiction to prescription painkillers can be extremely confusing.
 You trust your doctors and you trust that the medications they prescribe are going to help rather than cause further harm.
 Knowing where to turn is critical in preventing a possibly fatal overdose.
-There are many different treatment facilities that specialize in opioid use disorders and medication assistance for those disorders.
-Finding help through one of these medically assisted treatment facilities can greatly reduce the risk of relapse and overdose as they provide specialized and effective programs designed to address prescription misuse.
+Many different treatment facilities specialize in opioid use disorders and medication assistance for those disorders.
+Some that I know of and recommend are:

 Article By Mike Smeth